vijaykarigowdara/ai.github.io/README.md

 CS 640

-Vijay Nagaraj Karigowdara
+Name: Vijay Nagaraj Karigowdara

-Diptanshu Singh
+Team Member: Diptanshu Singh

 Date: 03/03/2019

 ## Problem Definition

 To build a neural network and implement the backpropagation algorithm to train it.

 ## Method and Implementation